 Step 2.
 Find a prospective supervisor, and have a conversation about joining their lab: August or earlier

 You can find them by reading papers, looking at faculty web pages, and talking to mutual connections This can be the hardest stage… talk to many people about this.
 Once you’ve got a name, the first approach should be a brief courteous email with a few ideas on what you might work on.
 But not the full length proposal.
 That can come later, once it looks like there are possibilities (the conversation may be cut short if they are going on sabbatical, have no grant money, or already have a full lab).
 Busy people don’t always read long emails!
 But, of course, you need to show enthusiasm, focused interest, and knowledge of how your experience could fit with the research.
 The best approach is to look several at different schools and supervisors This is entirely legitimate – you can have several places you are thinking about going.
 And then take some real care about composing that first email to those prospective supervisors.
+It is a challenging prospect: short enough to be read, while long enough to convey scientific acumen and skills, specific interest in the person’s research, and enthusiasm.
+Kerry Delaney has written some great advice… it’s no longer live on the web, but available via the Wayback Machine.

 Step 3.
 Proposal: late August/early September